Component: Form management - Data management

 - This field is required.

-- The field is a list of container which is the field with Object data type belonging to the selected data source.
+- The field is a list of containers, which are the fields with the Object data type belonging to the selected data source.
 You must select an item from the list.

-- The submitted data of the custom fields via form submission will be stored in the container.
+- The custom field data submitted via the form will be stored in the container.

 Data type